urbanautomaton/chef_talk/slides.markdown

 ```
 # recipes/db_master.rb

+# For each web server...
 search(:node, "role:web") do |n|
   ip = n['ip_address']
-  # poke hole in firewall
+  # ...poke hole in firewall...
-  # add database account
+  # ...add database account...
 end
 ```

 ## Working with Chef

-## Working with Chef

-Is it really programming?
+Is it programming?

-* Honking great global attributes hash
-* Spooky action at a distance
-* Feels like scripting

-## Working with Chef

 Increasing use of abstraction

 * Resources / definitions
 * Client code more explicit